History of Potential Vision

 A review board(1) of the Academy of Ophthalmology in 1993 concluded that it has not been proven that potential vision test can predict poor outcomes.
 In that review, it was concluded that the utility of potential vision tests was limited to cases in which the cataract was not dense.

 Since 1993, 31 articles have been published where at least some of the of the patients had comorbidity.
 The first article to prove that potential vision testing can predict good and bad outcomes in eyes undergoing cataract surgery was in 1998 when Hofeldt and Weiss(2) used the Illuminated Near Card (INC) to predict to within 2 lines of letter in eyes with and without comorbidity in 95% of eye.
-The INC was renamed RAM (Retinal Acuity Meter) and combines technology of brightly illuminated eye chart, correct visual angle, corrective refractive error, and multiperforated 1.0 mm pinhole aperture into a small hand-held portable instrument.
+The INC was renamed RAM® because it meters retinal acuity and combines Illuminated Near Card technology of brightly illuminated eye chart, correct visual angle, corrective refractive error, and multiperforated 1.0 mm pinhole aperture into a small hand-held portable instrument.

 The RAM is the only potential vision test that consistently predicts good and bad outcomes by all investigators and is clinically proven.
 Studies using noncommercial devices(3,4) have shown acceptable predictions in eyes with comorbidity utilizing the pinhole and brightly illuminated charts.
 These experimental devices omitted the use of corrective lenses, corrective lenses have been shown to improve prediction.